digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 TLS and Authorization
 ^^^^^^^^^^^^^^^^^^^^^

-For production use cases, in particular if the Admin Api is not just bound to localhost, we recommend to enable :ref:`TLS <tls-configuration>` with mutual authentication.
+For production use cases, in particular if the Admin API is not just bound to localhost, we recommend to enable :ref:`TLS <tls-configuration>` with mutual authentication.

 The remote console can be used in installations that utilize authorization, so long as it has a valid access token.
 This can be achieved by modifying the configuration or by adding